PBAP123/migrator/README.md

 - **Incremental Backup**: Monitors changes to packages and configurations over time.
 - **Migration Planning**: Generates a plan for installing packages on a new system.
 - **Configuration Restoration**: Helps restore configuration files to their original locations.
+- **Terminal User Interface (TUI)**: Comprehensive terminal-based interface for easier management.
+- **Service Management**: Run as a background service with automatic checks.

 ## Requirements